Category Theory for Programming: Examples of categories

 The category generated by $G$ has four objects (namely $x,y,z,w$) and the hom-sets are: \begin{itemize} \item $\Hom{y}{x}, \Hom{y}{z}$ and $\Hom{z}{w}$ are singleton sets, \item $\Hom{x}{y}, \Hom{z}{y}, \Hom{x}{w}, \Hom{w}{x}$ and $\Hom{w}{z}$ are all empty. \item $\Hom{y}{w}$ consists of the path $y\to z\to w$. \item For each vertex $v$, we have that $\Hom{v}{v}$ consists only of the identity path on $v$. \end{itemize} \end{exa}

 \begin{exer}[\cref{sol:connection_graphs_preordersets}] Describe the connection between the categories generated by graphs and the categories associated to preordered sets.
-What is the property of anti-symmetry translated under this connection with graphs? \end{exer}
+What does the property of anti-symmetry correspond to under this connection with graphs? \end{exer}

 \begin{exer} Define a category $\Catb{Aut}$ whose objects are (deterministic finite) automata. \end{exer}